-Verification Requirements > Forms of Verification - Continued
+Verification Requirements > Forms of Verification-Continued

-7) Verification of student status, as described in prior section 'General Eligibility Requirements > H. Student Eligibility'

-Management staff will be the final judge of the credibility of any verifications submitted by an applicant.
+- 3) Use of HUD's EIV (Enterprise Income Verification) system, a computerized database containing Social Security and employment/unemployment income.
+(Section 811 PRA program only; not applicable to Section 42 LIHTC units) - 4) Reports of interviews - 5) Documentation provided by the applicant, i.e. award letters, pay stubs, bank statements - 6) Notes of telephone conversations with reliable sources, faxes, e-mail or internet correspondence.
+At a minimum, each file notation will indicate the date and time of the conversation, source of the information, name and job title of the individual contacted, and a written summary of the information received. - 7) Verification of student status, as described in General Eligibility Requirements > H. Student Eligibility' Management staff will be the final judge of the credibility of any verifications submitted by an applicant.
 If front-line staff considers documentation to be doubtful, it will be reviewed by Management staff who will make a ruling about its acceptability.
-Management staff will continue to pursue credible documentation until it is obtained, or the applicant is rejected for failing to produce it.
+Management staff will continue to pursue credible documentation until it is obtained or the applicant is rejected for failing to produce it.